 Botanical Name: Lavandula angustifolia

+Description: Unmistakable sweet, floral and herbal aroma found in body care and perfumes.
 Lavender oil is a good addition to most skin care products.
-For bug bites and burns the oil is generally safe to apply near to the affected area.
 A skin patch test should be performed before using any essential oil directly on the skin.